richiebono/employees/README.md

 # Introduction
-Employees Project using .NetCore on backend APIs, React and React Admin on frontend, validation using SonarQube.
+Employee Management System Project using .NetCore on backend APIs, React and React Admin on frontend, validation using SonarQube.

 ## Docker